kreimanlab/neural_net_robustness/README.md

 For instance, if `--weights alexnet-conv1-draw0.5` is provided and the results for these weights do not exist, the script wil search for `alexnet-conv1-draw0.5-num1.p`, `alexnet-conv1-draw0.5-num2.p` etc. instead.

+## Running with LSF
+To run any of the Python progams on a cluster with [LSF](https://www.ibm.com/support/knowledgecenter/SSETD4_9.1.2/lsf_kc_cmd_ref.html),
+use the `run_lsf.sh` script, for instance:

+    ./run_lsf.sh run.py --model alexnet
+Note that this script is tailored to the Orchestra cluster at the Harvard Medical School, specifically a queue named `gpu` is assumed to exist.